A Professional and Cultural Leadership Program

 FOR rising 11th and 12th graders (and a limited number of rising 10th graders)

-Washington Week I July 9 - July 15 - International Affairs & Human Rights (Limited Space)
+Washington Week I July 9 - July 15 - International Affairs & Human Rights (Wait list only)

-Washington Week II July 16 - July 22 - Domestic Policy & Communications (Program Full)
+Washington Week II July 16 - July 22 - Domestic Policy & Communications (Wait List only)

 One Week Overnight stay: $400 :: Commuters: $300

 Special Two week option: Overnight stay $700 :: Commuters $550

 RECEIVE PERSONAL EXPOSURE TO THE PROFESSIONAL AND POLITICAL CULTURE OF WASHINGTON D.C.

 ENVISION YOURSELF WORKING FOR THE U.S. GOVERNMENT, A FOREIGN EMBASSY OR A TELEVISION NETWORK.

 - IMPORTANCE OF ETHICAL LEADERSHIP IN PUBLIC SERVICE